Skip to main content

 What else is the FSAI doing?

-The FSAI has developed voluntary guidelines for the industry.
-These guidelines require the industry to use the minimum quantity of glycerol necessary when making slush ice drinks; ensure that their customers are aware of the FSAI’s advice for younger children in relation to slush ice drinks; display point-of-sale warnings stating “this product contains glycerol and is not recommended for children aged 4 and under”; and to avoid offering free refills of slush ice drinks to younger children.
+The FSAI has updated its voluntary guidelines for the industry.
+These guidelines require the industry to use the minimum quantity of glycerol necessary when making slush ice drinks; ensure that their customers are aware of the FSAI’s advice for children aged ten and under in relation to slush ice drinks; and display permanent point-of-sale warnings stating “this product contains glycerol and is not recommended for children aged ten and under”.

-The FSAI has raised this issue with the European Commission and other Member States.
-Any change to the current food additive legislation, that may be necessary, will have to carried out at European level.
+The FSAI previously raised this issue with the European Commission and other Member States which led to the current EFSA assessment.
+The FSAI continues to support change to the current food additive legislation, but this will have to be agreed at European level.